krondorl/polyglot-programming/README.md

 ## Language

-TypeScript, Go, and Rust are currently in this repo, but I might add more languages later.
+TypeScript, Go, Rust and Java are currently in this repo, but I might add more languages later.

 ## Source Code